-Overall Judges’ Award: Matillion
+Overall Judges” Award: Matillion

 Sector: Digital Services

 Growth rate: £124%

-In 2018, Analysis by Tech Nation found that the city’s digital tech turnover climbed by 4% to £3.2bn.
+Two years later in £2018, Analysis by Tech Nation found that the city’s digital tech turnover climbed by 4% to £3.2bn.
 With the city’s estimated 69,837 digital tech workers turning over some £105,000 each.

-Manchester’s tech firms get multimillion pound funding
+Their tech firms get multimillion pound funding

 Only last year, leading local tech firms such as eLucid, mHealth and Push Doctor, events start-up TickX and fintech Shieldpay, raised a collective 200 million pounds in funding.

-Boohoo: An e-commerce unicorn born in Manchester
+Boohoo: An e-commerce giant born in Manchester

-Boohoo is one of a number of online clothing brands that completely disrupted the retail market by providing customers with easily accessible, low-cost, and option rich clothing when it was founded in Manchester in 2006.
+Boohoo is one of a number of online clothing brands that have completely disrupted the retail market by providing customers with easily accessible, low-cost, and option rich clothing when it was founded in Manchester in 2006.